tmaybe/dev.socrata.com/publishers/getting-started.md

   <li>Learn about <a href="/docs/app-tokens.html">application tokens</a></li>
 </ul>

-## Dataset Record Identifiers
+## Row Identifiers

-One of the most important concepts to establish before you get started with the Publisher API is that of dataset record identifiers.
-Record identifiers allow both consumers and publishers to uniquely identify individual unique records within your dataset, and they allow Socrata to intelligently update your dataset based on those record identifiers.
+One of the most important concepts to establish before you get started with the Publisher API is that of dataset row identifiers.
+Row identifiers allow both consumers and publishers to uniquely identify individual unique rows within your dataset, and they allow Socrata to intelligently update your dataset based on those row identifiers.

 <ul class="more-info">
-  <li>Learn more about <a href="/docs/record-identifiers.html">record identifiers</a></li>
+  <li>Learn more about <a href="/docs/row-identifiers.html">Row Identifiers</a></li>
-  <li>Learn how to <a href="/publishers/configuring-record-identifiers.html">configure record identifiers</a></li>
+  <li>Learn how to <a href="/publishers/configuring-row-identifiers.html">Configure Cow Identifiers</a></li>
 </ul>

 ## Modifying Socrata Datasets

 The Socrata Publisher API provides several primary methods by which you can update Socrata datasets:

-- Direct manipulation of records via `PUT`, `POST`, and `DELETE` operations
+- Direct manipulation of rows via `PUT`, `POST`, and `DELETE` operations
 - Bulk update via an "upsert" `POST` operation
 - Full replacement via a bulk `PUT` operation

-All of these operations take advantage of the [record identifiers](/docs/record-identifiers.html) described above.
+All of these operations take advantage of the [row identifiers](/docs/row-identifiers.html) described above.

 <ul class="more-info">
-  <li>Learn how to <a href="/publishers/direct-record-manipulation.html">manipulate records directly</a></li>
+  <li>Learn how to <a href="/publishers/direct-row-manipulation.html">manipulate rows directly</a></li>
   <li>Set up a smart update via <a href="/publishers/upsert.html">upsert <code>POST</code></a></li>
   <li>Replace a dataset entirely using a <a href="/publishers/replace.html">bulk <code>PUT</code></a></li>
 </ul>